OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/implementation_details.en.md

 in the project.

 This class is used to make it easier to create instances of `STDCMEdge`, the graph edges.
-Those contain many attributes, most of which can be determined from the context (e.g. the previous node).
+These contain many attributes, most of which can be determined from the context (e.g. the previous node).
 The `STDCMEdgeBuilder` class makes some parameters optional and automatically computes others.

-Once instantiated and parametrized, an `STDCMEdgeBuilder` has two methods:
+Once instantiated and parameterized, an `STDCMEdgeBuilder` has two methods:

 - `makeAllEdges(): Collection<STDCMEdge>` can be used to create all